Transport Layer Security: Other uses

 The Simple Mail Transfer Protocol (SMTP) can also be protected by TLS.
 These applications use public key certificates to verify the identity of endpoints.

-TLS can also be used for tunnelling an entire network stack to create a VPN, which is the case with OpenVPN and OpenConnect.
+TLS can also be used for tunneling an entire network stack to create a VPN, which is the case with OpenVPN and OpenConnect.
 Many vendors have by now married TLS's encryption and authentication capabilities with authorization.
 There has also been substantial development since the late 1990s in creating client technology outside of Web-browsers, in order to enable support for client/server applications.
 Compared to traditional IPsec VPN technologies, TLS has some inherent advantages in firewall and NAT traversal that make it easier to administer for large remote-access populations.

 TLS is also a standard method for protecting Session Initiation Protocol (SIP) application signaling.
-TLS can be used for providing authentication and encryption of the SIP signalling associated with VoIP and other SIP-based applications.
+TLS can be used for providing authentication and encryption of the SIP signaling associated with VoIP and other SIP-based applications.